-A money market fund's shares outstanding (or assets under management), in other words its "supply," is, once again, determined by investors' desire to either invest or disinvest in the money market fund.
-In other words, it is determined by the "demand" for the fund among investors.
+A money market fund's shares outstanding (or assets under management), or its "supply," is, once again, determined by investors' desire to either invest or disinvest in the money market fund.
+It is determined by the "demand" for the fund among investors.
 Likewise, a dollar money market fund's "supply" or assets under management would rise and fall as a residual of investors' investment or disinvestment in the fund.